01Forensic Science Degrees—An Overview

 Some colleges and universities offer courses specifically in evidence analysis and forensic chemistry.
 You might consider taking these as electives.

 Chemistry studies can also prepare you for a career as an arson investigator earning a mean annual wage of $59,260 as of 2017 with a range of about $34,000 to $95,000, according to the BLS.

 If you have difficulty finding a job in forensics or want to look elsewhere for a career, plenty of private corporations and labs need chemists to support research and conduct testing.
 You can maximize your employment potential by taking courses in biology as well.

-A lot of cases that end up in a forensics lab are related to person crimes.
+A lot of cases that end up in a forensics lab are related to crimes against persons.
 A biology degree can prepare you for careers such as a DNA analyst or a fingerprint examiner.
 Understating biology will give you the foundation you'll need to help detectives and investigators find answers in a number of crimes.

 Learning about the laws of physics and how those laws affect objects is a vital component of a career such as a forensic ballistics expert.

 A degree in physics provides the foundation necessary to identify the trajectory of bullets and other projectiles.
 Combined with a minor in biology, it will also prepare you for work as a bloodstain pattern analyst.
 Physics is also a crucial component of forensic engineering careers.